dakwak/dakwak-api/README.md

 ### Notes:
 - These methods assumes you have translated your website to the language of the phrase and the language requested.
 Otherwise you will get an error.
-- the "lang" field of the method accepts the shortcut version of the language.
-Here they are:
+- the "lang" field of these methods accepts the shortcut version of the language, which are:

 ## Valid values for 'lang' field
 <table border="1">